 Category Settings Execution Settings The corresponding scenario channel is configured to execute five loops during the test sustain time.
-Dial Plan The PSTNDigitalPeer1 source phone numbers are specified by using a 150[0000000-] sequence generator expression.
+Dial Plan The PSTNDigitalPeer1 source phone numbers are specified by using a 150[00000000-] sequence generator expression.
 The activity is configured to initiate calls to the PSTNDigitalPeer2 activity specified by using a symbolic link.
 Audio PSTNDigitalPeer1 media functions are configured to play a specified audio clip for its entire duration.
-PSTNDigitalPeer2 Scenario The associated scenario channel implements a simple call sequence for the terminating side (Receive Call, Voice Session, End Call) with bidirectional media streaming performed after call setup.
+PSTNDigita PSTNDigitalPeer2 Scenario The associated scenario channel implements a simple call sequence for the terminating side (Receive Call, Voice Session, End Call) with bidirectional media streaming performed after call setup.
 Execution Settings The corresponding scenario channel is configured to execute five loops during the test sustain time.
-Dial Plan source phone numbers are specified by using the 20[00-] sequence generator expression.
+Dial Plan Because this activity only terminates the call, no call destination is configured.
+The source phone numbers are specified by using the 20[00-] sequence generator expression.
 Note: This sequence must be present on the DUT the test is run against.
 Audio PSTNDigitalPeer1 media functions are configured to play a specified audio clip for its entire duration.